Constructing ‘sonic building blocks’ for your sound designs

 “If I only have one or two samples that are of good quality, that’s okay – I can perform these in Reformer Pro and generate so many more sounds from them.
-I cannot overstate how insanely cool this is for the game audio workflow.” – Greg Lester
+I cannot overstate how insanely cool this is for the video game audio workflow.” – Greg Lester

-Sound Designer Greg Lester
+Sound Designer Greg Lester Video Game Audio

-Designing impact sound effects with Reformer Pro
+Designing Video Game Impact Sound Effects with Reformer Pro

 Here we have a bunch of transients which we can use to create impact sounds from the sci-fi libraries I have put together.